Papagoat/gulp-flex-sass/README.md

 # A bare bones boilerplate using Gulp, Sass.
-No Batteries Included.
+Batteries not included.
 It uses [gulp.js](https://gulpjs.com/) as a task runner.

 ## Acknowledgement
 * Inspired by this [post](https://dev.to/sarthology/do-we-really-need-a-css-framework-4ma6) by [Sarthak Sharma](https://github.com/sarthology) on [dev.to](https://dev.to/).
 Go check out his work on [Animatopy](https://sarthology.github.io/Animatopy/) if you haven't already.